CTCycle/Dataset-Explorer/README.md

 These dependencies are specified in the provided `requirements.txt` file to ensure full compatibility with the application.

 ## Graphic interface
-Here you can find a snapshot of the program GUI.
-First, the main window:
+Here you can find some snapshots of the program GUI.
+From first to last, you can see the main window, the data cleaning window and finally the data analsys window:

 ![main_gui](https://github.com/CTCycle/Dataset-Explorer/assets/101833494/e619b8aa-a448-4558-9d00-385d58bbfe2e)

-Then, the window to perform data cleaning operations:

 ![sec_gui](https://github.com/CTCycle/Dataset-Explorer/assets/101833494/cbe8ff9b-d289-4d2e-bfd5-ee590cf60971)

-And finally, the GUI to navigate the various options for data analysis

 ![sec2_gui](https://github.com/CTCycle/Dataset-Explorer/assets/101833494/1277c18b-0371-4e20-9bff-9833d132615e)